 To understand how VPNs work, start by focusing on the three words; Virtual, Private, and Network.

-A VPN assigns a virtual IP address which hides your real IP address.
+A VPN assigns a virtual IP address that hides your real IP address.
 Basically, a VPN will act on your behalf when you want to interact with any part of the internet.

 For example, when you visit a website through your normal internet route, you are directly communicating with the website through your real IP address.